 NOTE – A globally unique, persistent, OID is created and assigned to the spacecraft for this purpose.
 It may be used during the entire operational life of the spacecraft and persists after termination of active operations.

-Thereafter, access to and identification of these data sets should be by means of this OID, or some other agency assigned identifier, rather than the SCID field described in this document.
+Thereafter, access to and identification of these data sets should be by means of this OID, or by some other agency assigned identifier, rather than the SCID field described in this document.

-NOTE – Because CCSDS SCIDs are reused, identification of archived data by SCID is problematic.
+NOTE – Because CCSDS SCIDs are reused, and the same SCID may be used in different frequency bands, identification of archived data by SCID is problematic.
 The OID is permanent and unambiguous; it may be represented in several different, but inter-changeable, forms, as needed.
 See ISO/IEC 8825-1:2008, X.690, Sec 8.19 thru 8.22 for viable mappings from a character string-based OID to other digital forms.

 SCID Assignment Request Procedures

-All SCID Assignment Requests by an Agency shall be submitted by the designated AR (see reference [5]).
+All Q-SCID Assignment Requests by an Agency shall be submitted by the designated AR (see reference [5]).

-Organizations that are not affiliated with a CCSDS Agency shall contact the SANA for SCID assignments.
+Organizations that are not affiliated with a CCSDS Agency shall contact the SANA for Q-SCID assignments.

-All SCID Assignment Requests shall be submitted using the approved request form located on the SANA website at http://sanaregistry.org/r/spacecraftid/spacecraftid.html.
+All Q-SCID Assignment Requests shall be submitted using the approved request form located on the SANA website at http://sanaregistry.org/r/spacecraftid/spacecraftid.html.

-The AR shall specify the protocol that is to be used (VN) and the frequency band(s) (FB) that have been assigned.
+The AR shall specify the protocol that is to be used (VN) and the uplink and downlink frequency band(s) (FB) that have been assigned.

-NOTE: The form requests only the frequency bands, it does not require the exact operating frequencies.
+NOTE - The form requests only the uplink and downlink frequency bands, it does not require the exact operating frequencies.
 As long as the same VN and FB is used for uplink and downlink only one SCID need be assigned.
+The correct FB, by actual numeric frequency range, must be selected.

-A separate form shall be used for each SCID request.
+A separate form shall be used for each Q-SCID request.

-NOTE: The form supports the request for SCIDs for different protocols (VN) and frequency bands (FB) for any given spacecraft and may support requests for more than one spacecraft, such as a constellation.
+NOTE - The form supports the request for Q-SCIDs for different protocols (VN) and frequency bands (FB) for any given spacecraft and may support requests for more than one spacecraft, such as a constellation.

-All SCID Assignment Requests shall be submitted to the SANA using the on-line web form.
+All Q-SCID Assignment Requests shall be submitted to the SANA using the on-line web form.

 In exceptional circumstances the AR may fill out a copy of the on-line form and email it to info@sanaregistry.org.